Frequently Asked Questions

 This allows the debug session to attach without resetting the system

-Step 3: Disable semihosting
+Step 3: Disable Semihosting

 Problem: CCES uses ARM Supervisor Call (SVC) instructions for host communication.
 Linux also uses these instructions for system calls, causing severe performance degradation or crashes when semihosting is enabled.